 For many people, forgiving someone for an indiscretion or misbehavior is not an easy thing to do.
-Contrary to a popular belief, forgiveness is not about condoning or excusing the wrong doer’s behaviors.
-It is a shift in our personal thinking allowing us to move past the wrong doing and not allowing it to take up space within our life.
-It is a shift where we can move past the actual wrong doing or event and not letting it manifest ill will.
-We do not focus on retaliation or harm and we can keep the person who inflicted the harm at bay in our lives.
-So ultimately, forgiveness is a gift to ourselves allowing us to move past the event and grant peace and serenity in our own lives while moving beyond the one who harmed us.
+Contrary to popular belief, forgiveness is not about condoning or excusing the wrong doer’s behaviors.
+It is a shift in our thinking, allowing us to move past the wrongdoing and not allowing it to take up space within our life.
+It is a shift where we can move past the actual wrongdoing or event and not letting it manifest ill will.
+We do not focus on retaliation or harm, and we can keep the person who inflicted the damage at bay in our lives.
+So ultimately, forgiveness is a gift to ourselves, allowing us to move past the event and grant peace and serenity in our own lives while moving beyond the one who harmed us.

-Forgiveness impacts our mental, emotional and psychological health.
-It can greatly impact our relationships, depression and anxiety.
+Forgiveness impacts our mental, emotional, and psychological health.
+It can significantly impact our relationships, depression, and anxiety.
 Grant yourself the gift of forgiveness.
-Remember that we cannot seek an apology from the offender to feel better but we can allow ourselves peace through forgiveness.
+Remember that we cannot seek an apology from the offender to feel better, but we can allow ourselves peace through forgiveness.